The Creative Method TM

 As a composer, when I began teaching I naturally incorporated teaching scales and chords, and then used the scales and chords to create music with my students.
 This approach, combined with standard note-reading and performance, offers students the full benefits of a traditional music education plus a thorough and extensive immersion in the language of music through creating music and performing their creations - on their own with guidance from their teacher, as well as in groups.
 Keys are learned around the circle of fifths; students understand theory with more depth when they use the notes from the scales and triads they are learning to create music which they then play and notate.
 With this method anyone, even people with no musical background, can write music.
 I have presented creative workshops to various groups, from prisoners to arts non-profits, and trained other music teachers how to teach composition.*

-I welcome children and adult students of all levels and abilities.
-My goal is to support the unique spark in each individual while helping to develop his or her knowledge and enhancing their appreciation of music.
+We welcome children and adult students of all levels and abilities.
+Our goal is to support the unique spark in each individual while helping to develop his or her knowledge and enhancing their appreciation of music.

 Areas of focus are performance (learning and polishing pieces), technique (developing finger control and agility), and music theory (the language of music) through creative work (improvisation and composition, including notation).

 Students learn scales, chord progressions and arpeggios and create and play music in all of the major and minor keys.
 Classical repertoire is emphasized, with some pop and jazzish/boogie-type pieces included.
-I encourage students to bring music of interest - please ask about playing music of any style!
+At Creative Musical Arts, we encourage students to bring music of interest - please ask about playing music of any style!

 Practice is essential to making progress.
 Because of the nature of brain function, a regular daily practice routine is much more effective than one cramming session the day before the lesson.